 There is a church tradition, which says, that when John was evidently an old man in Ephesus, he had to be carried to the church in the arms of his disciples.
 At these meetings, he was accustomed to say no more than, "Little children, love one another!"
 After a time, the disciples wearied at always hearing the same words, asked, "Master, why do you always say this?"
 "It is the Lord's command," was his reply.
 "And if this alone be done, it is enough!"

-There is, also, a tradition which says that John was in Rome for a time.
+There is, also, a Church tradition which says that John was in Rome for a time.

 Simon (Peter)